PerceptionRobotique/VisualServoing/Readme.md

 - `PGM_Perspective_VisualServoing` which refers to eye-in-hand photometric Gaussian Mixtures-based visual servoing using perspective camera
 - `PGM_Perspective_VisualServoing_EyeToHand` which refers to eye-to-hand photometric Gaussian Mixtures-based visual servoing using perspective camera
-- `PGM_Camera_VisualServoing` which refers to eye-in-hand photometric Gaussian Mixtures-based visual servoing with either perspective, omni, ... camera easily parameterable
+- `PGM_Camera_VisualServoing` which refers to eye-in-hand photometric Gaussian Mixtures-based visual servoing with either perspective, omni, equirectangular, ... camera easily parameterable

 ## Dependencies

 ### Robots and cameras

-- `PGM` visual servoing example relies on an `UR10` robot and a `Flir` camera.
+- `PGM` visual servoing example relies on an `UR10` robot and a camera among `Flir` and `Theta X` cameras.
 The corresponding libraries are built directly with the project via api calls to corresponding hardware libraries.
 - `MPP` visual servoing example relies on a `Franka Emika Panda` robot and a `Kodak Pixpro` camera.
 The user needs to install the `libFranka` library (see [the dedicated install page](https://frankaemika.github.io/docs/installation_linux.html)).
 On the other hand, the `Kodak` camera is controlled through the `OpenCV` library via basic camera handling.

 ### Visual Servoing dependencies